FRL2019/FRL/README.md

 ## Running

+### GridWrold

-**GridWrold:** All arguments are preset in main.py, so you can start training the FRL model by:
+All arguments are preset in main.py, so you can start training the FRL model by:

 ```bash
 $ python main.py